Charlene Wittstock, Outshines with Elegance on Monaco’s National Day

 But the entire family leave Charlene shine, showing that a new era is finally beginning in Monaco.
 And letting know their habitants that their so expected Princess has finally arrived to stay.
 Like every year, once again the big absents of the festivities were Princess Stephanie’s children, Louis and Pauline Ducruet, and little Camille Gottlieb.

 At night, the Gala took place at Monaco Forum, and Prince Albert attended with his two lovely ladies, big sister Caroline and fiancée Charlene.
 Princess Caroline wore a Chanel suit while Miss Wittstock choose again a Armani from the same collection she wore at day.
-The night passed quietly and monegasques can breathe with easy, because Albert is finally completed.Filed under German Royals, Monaco Royals
+The night passed quietly and monegasques can breathe with easy, because Albert is finally completed.Filed under Germany, Monaco

 Tagged Albert II of Monaco, Andrea Casiraghi, Charlotte Casiraghi, Fashion, House of Hanover, Mass, National Day, Pierre Casiraghi, Princess Alexandra of Hanover, Princess Caroline of Hanover, Princess Charlène of Monaco, Princess Stéphanie of Monaco.